British Expeditionary Force (World War I)

-The British Expeditionary Force (BEF) was the six-divisions the British Army sent to the Western Front during the First World War.
-Planning for a British Expeditionary Force began with the 1906–1912 Haldane reforms of the British Army carried out by the Secretary of State for War Richard Haldane following the Second Boer War (1899–1902).
+The British Expeditionary Force (BEF) was the formation of the British Army on the Western Front during the First World War.
+In its original form it comprised six divisions, sent by Britain to France in 1914 to aid in resisting the German invasion.

+Planning for a British Expeditionary Force began with the 1906–1912 Haldane Reforms of the British Army carried out by the Secretary of State for War Richard Haldane following the Second Boer War (1899–1902).

-The term British Expeditionary Force is often used to refer only to the forces present in France prior to the end of the First Battle of Ypres on 22 November 1914.
-By the end of 1914—after the battles of Mons, Le Cateau, the Aisne and Ypres—the existent BEF had been almost exhausted, although it helped stop the German advance.
-An alternative endpoint of the BEF was 26 December 1914, when it was divided into the First and Second Armies (a Third, Fourth and Fifth being created later in the war).
-"British Expeditionary Force" remained the official name of the British armies in France and Flanders throughout the First World War.
+The designation "British Expeditionary Force" remained the official name of the British armies in France and Flanders throughout the First World War; but in general usage the term often refers only to the forces present in France during 1914, up to the end of the First Battle of Ypres (22 November) or to 26 December, when the BEF was divided into the First and Second Armies.
+(A Third, Fourth and Fifth were created later in the war).
+During that year the BEF helped stop the German advance, but by the year's end – after the battles of Mons, Le Cateau, First Aisne and First Ypres – the then BEF had been almost exhausted.

-Emperor Wilhelm II of Germany, who was famously dismissive of the BEF, allegedly issued an order on 19 August 1914 to "exterminate ... the treacherous English and walk over General French's contemptible little army".
-Hence, in later years, the survivors of the regular army dubbed themselves "The Old Contemptibles".
+Emperor Wilhelm II of Germany, who was famously dismissive of the BEF, was widely said in Britain to have issued an order on 19 August 1914 to "exterminate ... the treacherous English and walk over General French's contemptible little army".
+Hence, in later years, the survivors of the 1914 army dubbed themselves "The Old Contemptibles".
 No evidence of any such order being issued by the Kaiser has ever been found.

 Formation

 Under the terms of the Entente Cordiale the United Kingdom had a diplomatic "understanding" with France to counter military aggression from the German Empire in the European continent.
-Detailed plans had been drawn up in advance for the British Army in the event of war breaking out between those two countries to dispatch a "British Expeditionary Force" to France which consisted of six infantry divisions and five cavalry brigades under the command of General Sir John French to repel any German attack in the West.
+Detailed plans had been made for the British Army in the event of war breaking out between those two countries to dispatch an Expeditionary Force to France which consisted of six infantry divisions and five cavalry brigades under the command of General Sir John French to repel any German attack in the West.
 The BEF was arranged into I Corps, under the command of General Sir Douglas Haig, and II Corps, under the command of General Sir James Grierson, which embarked for France on 15 August 1914.
+The Expeditionary Force was given the prefix "British" on the arrival of Expeditionary Force A from the Indian Army.

 In October 1914, 7th Division arrived in France, forming the basis of III Corps and the cavalry had grown to form the Cavalry Corps of three divisions.
 By December 1914, the BEF had expanded to such an extent that the First Army and the Second Army were formed.

 By the end of 1914, after the battles of Mons, Le Cateau, the Aisne and Ypres, the old regular British Army had suffered massive casualties and lost most of its fighting strength but had managed to help stop the German advance.